sapiens/blog/_posts/2012-3-2-When-To-Use-The-Static-Keyword-In-Net.aspx.md

 What about factory methods?
 A static factory method makes sense.
 The best usage is when you need to return an abstraction, a good example is an abstract class with a factory method which returns an instance of a derived class.
 But you can also use a static factory method to control the instantiation of a type, either to create an instance from another type ( example: the Int32.Parse method) or to validate a constructor argument gracefully without throwing exceptions (example: the Int32.TryParse method).

-As you can see, _**static**_ has codetty limited good usage and it's rather a trap if you're not experienced enough.
+As you can see, _**static**_ has pretty limited good usage and it's rather a trap if you're not experienced enough.
 So when you need a specific functionality, try first to see if it can fit an object, only afterwards decide if it helps more to be static.
 As a general principle avoid making static any code which needs disposing, which may take long to complete or which works with unmanaged resources.

 In a nutshell, if
 - functionality is utilitarian and it doesn't need state, or